grame-cncm/faustdoc/src/tutorials/julia.md

 println("One computed output buffer: ", outputs)
 ```

-Now the **osc.jl** can possibly be directly integrated in a larger project, or customised using an adapted new architecture file.
+Now the **osc.jl** can possibly be directly integrated in a larger project, or customized using an adapted new architecture file.

 ### The faust2portaudiojulia tool